 Customers can contact their consultant via a direct phone number, chat, or email.
 Consultants will offer explanations on a range of topics related to building an online presence, from developing the right content for effective marketing emails to becoming more visible on Google Maps.

-GMO Internet, Inc., founded in 1995 and headquartered in Tokyo, is an internet services provider made up of 102 group companies, including 10 publicly traded companies listed on the Tokyo Stock Exchange.
-Over its 25 years of existence, the company has registered 5.6 million domains.
+Onamae.com is the leading Japanese domain registrar and owned by GMO Internet.
+The parent company is an internet services provider made up of 102 brands, including 10 publicly traded companies listed on the Tokyo Stock Exchange.
+The company currently oversees 5.3 million domain registrations.

 Through these companies, GMO offers everything under the sun in terms of IT, including internet infrastructure, online advertisement, and media services.